 From Baby to Big Kid: Month 16

 If you are like many parents of young toddlers, you are probably feeling both exhilarated and exhausted, as children this age tend to be very intense—physically and emotionally.
-Browse the information and links below to see what your little one is experiencing and learning during his or her sixteenth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource